Vaibhav159/TameOfThrones/README.md

 <p>
    King Shan wants to make sure his secret message is not found by his enemies easily.
-So he decides to use the oldest of the ciphers 'Seasar cipher’.
-A cipher is a type of secret code, where you swap the letters around so that no-one can read your message.</p>
+So he decides to use the oldest of the ciphers 'Seasar cipherImpl’.
+A cipherImpl is a type of secret code, where you swap the letters around so that no-one can read your message.</p>

 <p>To make the secret message encrypted, King Shan uses a secret key, which is the number of characters in the emblem.
-If King Shan wants to send a message to kingdom Air, he uses the number 3 as the cipher key, as emblem ‘owl’ has 3 characters.
+If King Shan wants to send a message to kingdom Air, he uses the number 3 as the cipherImpl key, as emblem ‘owl’ has 3 characters.
 So, to encrypt the letter ‘a’, just move 3 letters clockwise on the message wheel, which will give the letter ‘d’.
 </p>